WebAssembly/design/JS.md

   * If there is an element `table` in `tables` whose `table.[[Table]]` is `t`, then return `table`.
   * (Note: At most one `WebAssembly.Table` object is created for any table, so the above `table` is unique, even if there are multiple occurrances in the list.
 Moreover, if the item was an import, the original object will be found.)
   * Otherwise:
-    * Let `values` be a list of JS values that is mapped from the `t`'s elements as follows:
+    * Let `values` be a list of JS values that is mapped from `t`'s elements as follows:
       * For an element that is [uninitialized](https://github.com/WebAssembly/spec/blob/master/ml-proto/spec/table.mli#L8):
         * Return `null`.
       * For an element that is a [`closure`](https://github.com/WebAssembly/spec/blob/master/ml-proto/spec/instance.ml#L7) `c`: